microsoft/BotBuilder-V3/en-us/Skype/update.md

 To update to the new environment you need to register a new bot with the Microsoft Bot Framework and update your bot to the latest API.
 If you have a published bot you can request migration of the existing Skype bot and users (see below).

-**Edit 03 Aug 16** Updated Skype apps supportig the latest features are now available for all mobile and desktop platforms.
+**Edit 03 Aug 16** Updated Skype apps supporting the latest features are now available for all mobile and desktop platforms.

 * TOC